mainmatter/100-exercises-to-learn-rust/book/src/07_threads/01_threads.md

 ## What is a thread?

 A **thread** is an execution context managed by the underlying operating system.\
-Each thread has its own stack, instruction pointer, and program counter.
+Each thread has its own stack and instruction pointer.

 A single **process** can manage multiple threads.
 These threads share the same memory space, which means they can access the same data.